swyxio/ai-notes/Resources/BENCHMARKS.md

 			-   "During the Allied bombardment of the beaches of Iwo Jima, Ralph spoke loudly into his radio."
 			- "During the Allied bombardment of the beaches of Iwo Jima, Ralph spoke loudly into his iPhone."
 		- What movie does this emoji describe? 👧🐟🐠🐡 Finding Nemo
-		- What movie does this emoji describe? 🦸🦸‍♂️👦👧👶
+		- What movie does this emoji describe? 🦸🦸‍♂️👦👧👶Incredibles
 		- https://www.assemblyai.com/blog/emergent-abilities-of-large-language-models/
 - 2023 - Stanford HELM
 	- https://crfm.stanford.edu/helm/v0.2.0/?group=core_scenarios